kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 KeystoreCompat also keeps in mind existing Keystore-related vulnerabilities and therefore follow the minimum API and also inform about existing caveats/enhancements in all supported API version.

+## Kotlin language ##
+KeystoreCompat library is written in Kotlin language.

+So in case of usage this library from java project (without existing dependency on Kotlin) you need also to add dependency on `org.jetbrains.kotlin:kotlin-stdlib:1.0.6`

 ## UseCase ##